10 Ideas For Styling Lifestyle Garden Furniture In Your Garden

 Encourage lots of plants.
 Plant to promote informal crowding of perennials, annuals, vegetables, and foliage plants.
 Use rich organic soil and mulch and plenty of variation to inject plenty of colour into the garden.
 Add cute and fun elements like on old wheelbarrow filled with plants or lanterns and ornaments.

-Transport yourself to a Parisian cafe enjoying a bottle of wine on a warm day.
+Transport yourself to a Parisian cafe enjoying a bottle of wine on a warm day on our Devon Bistro Set.

 5. Contemporary Garden